S. Rao Kosaraju: Education

 He was born in India, and he did his bachelor's degree in engineering from Andhra University, Masters from IIT Kharagpur, and holds a PhD from University of Pennsylvania.

 Career

-In 1978, he wrote a paper describing a method to efficiently compute strongly connected members of a directed graph, a method later called Kosaraju's algorithm.
+In 1978, he published a paper describing a method to efficiently compute the strongly connected components of a directed graph, a method later called Kosaraju's algorithm.
 Along with Paul Callahan, he published many articles on efficient algorithms for computing the well-separated pair decomposition of a point set.
-His research efforts include efficient algorithms for pattern matching, data structure simulations, universal graphs, DNA sequence assembly, derandomization and investigations of immune system responses.
+His research interests include efficient algorithms for pattern matching, data structure simulations, universal graphs, DNA sequence assembly, derandomization and investigations of immune system responses.

-In 1995, he was inducted as a Fellow of the Association for Computing Machinery.
-He is also a fellow of the IEEE.
+In 1995, he was inducted as a Fellow of the Association for Computing Machinery and is also a fellow of the IEEE.
 A common saying at Johns Hopkins University, "At some point, the learning stops and the pain begins." has been attributed to him.
 There used to be a shrine in the CS Undergraduate Lab in his honour.